Refer to the guide Setting up and getting started.

 Given below is an example usage scenario for setting priorities for buyers in the address book's buyer list.

 Step 1.
-The user launches the application and executes the bprio 2 high
+The user launches the application and executes the bprio 2 high command, which sets the priority level of the

-, before executing it.
-The command execution calls ModelManager
+to parse and obtain a SetBuyerPriorityCommand, before executing it.
+The command execution calls ModelManager to

 update the address book's buyer list with the newly assigned buyer priority, which is reflected on the UI too.

-to update the JSON file.
+Finally, LogicManager calls StorageManager to update the JSON file.

 The following sequence diagram shows how the undo operation works:

-should end at the destroy marker (X), but due to a
+Note: The lifeline for SetBuyerPriorityCommand should end at the destroy marker (X), but due to a

 limitation of PlantUML, the lifeline reaches the end of diagram.

 Step 2.
-To unassign the priority level of the 2nd person, the user can execute the bprio 2 nil
+To unassign the priority level of the 2nd person, the user can execute the bprio 2 nil command, which

 runs a similar flow as illustrated in the sequence diagram above.

-The same logic can be used for assigning priorities to sellers instead of buyers, by using sprio
+The same logic can be used for assigning priorities to sellers instead of buyers, by using sprio instead

-of bprio
+of bprio.

 Aspect: How the optional priority field is implemented

-Initial implementation: Overload the Buyer
+Initial implementation: Overload the Buyer/Seller constructors.

-Current implementation: Assign a default value for all non-compulsory fields in AddBuyer
+Current implementation: Assign a default value for all non-compulsory fields in AddBuyer and AddSeller

 (for example, default phone number = 123, default priority = nil, and so on), and only assign these optional

-fields if the user supplies arguments for them, which would be available in ArgumentMultimap
+fields if the user supplies arguments for them, which would be available in ArgumentMultimap after parsing

 the user input.